kicks-app/kicks-app-wordpress/README.md

 You're now ready to visit your project at `http://example.local`.

-### Themes
+### Themes & Plugins

 Already contained is a Bootstrap-based Starter Template.
-See [here](wp-content/theme/kicks-app/) for further details.
+See [here](./wp-content/themes/kicks-app/README.md) for further details.

-Thanks to composer and wpackagist you can simply require any registered Wordpress Theme and move to your project's theme folder from the command line:
+Thanks to Composer and [Wordpress Packagist](https://wpackagist.org/) you can simply require any registered Wordpress Themes or Plugins from the command line:

 ```cli
 php composer.phar require wpackagist/twentysixteen